rodmcnew/tabular-sarsa-js/README.md

 # Tabular SARSA
 A tabular implementation of the SARSA reinforcement learning algorithm.
-This agent works by learning how to predict the expected value of every possible action in every possible environment state.
+This agent works by optimizing a table that can predict the expected value of every possible action in every possible environment state.

 More info about SARSA: https://en.wikipedia.org/wiki/State-Action-Reward-State-Action